Aluerie/HextechButEfficient/README.md

 - keep 1 shard for level 6 champions
 - disenchant all remaining shards (i.e., level 7 ones)

-There are definitely some improvements to make to this strategy and more customisation, especially when I make GUI.
-But for now, let's start with this basic but most needed strategy.
+There are definitely some improvements to this strategy and more possible customisation, especially when I make GUI.
+But for now, let's start with this basic but _**most**_ needed strategy.

 PS.
 Riot introduced Mass-Disenchant function into the client.
 But, unfortunately, it does not account for Champion Mastery levels like this script does.
 This is why I call this script BetterMassDisenchant.
+Soon even more features.

 ### 😈 Remove Challenges Tokens

 > **Note**
-> This script is located in `remove_tokens/` folder
+> This script is located in `scripts/remove_tokens/` folder

 For some reason, you can't deselect Challenge tokens in the following menu:
 ![Remove Tokens](./assets/remove_tokens.png)